Masters 2024 tee times: Full first round groupings and UK start times at Augusta National | golf news - ExBulletin

 Thursday 11 April 7.30pm When is the Masters on Sky Sports?

-Full tournament coverage will begin at 2pm during the first two rounds on Thursday, April 11 and Friday, April 12.
-Key group activities and regular updates around the course will be available on Sky Sports Golf until the global broadcast period begins.
-At 8pm.
+Full tournament coverage begins at 2pm for the first two rounds on Thursday and Friday, and you can enjoy key group action and regular updates from around the course on Sky Sports Golf until the global broadcast begins at 8pm.

 The red button on Sky Sports Golf brings plenty of extra action across all four days, with Sky Q and Sky Glass providing plenty of bonus feeds and the ability to track players' progress through various parts of Augusta's famous layout.